LifeMaag/FITweek7/README.md

 # FITweek7
-Just testing how tit works
+Just testing how it works
+SO now I have cloned readme to my computer.